Asia M&A hits record on surge in Australia, China tech deals

 CHINA TECH SPREE

 China's Internet giants have been on a buying spree this year.
-Top deals include Alibaba Group Holding Ltd's IPO-ALIB.N $1.2 billion investment in the merged video platform Youku Tudou , and JD.com Inc's almost $2 billion investment in Alibaba rival Tencent Holdings.
+Top deals include Alibaba Group Holding Ltd's IPO-ALIB.N $1.2 billion investment in the merged video platform Youku Tudou YOKU.N , and JD.com Inc's (JD.O) almost $2 billion investment in Alibaba rival Tencent Holdings (0700.HK).

 "The slew of deals in the China tech sector is a natural result of the need for consolidation as the leading players seek to aggregate content for China's Internet users,” said Citi's Banfield.